programmiri/work-with-me/README.md

 - I want to work in an open culture, where frequent feedback is appreciated, safe and honest.
 - A company's values and culture should be actively lived day to day–especially in stressful times and when hard decisions have to be made.
 - Transparency is important.
 It should never end when the shared information feels uncomfortable or is bad news.
-- Work on diversity and inclusion should be active and visible.
-This should be driven forward by the management level.
+- Management actively and visibly drive work on diversity and inclusion forward.

 ## 🌐 More infos about me